Kelly Gale Stuns In Neon Lime Green Bikini At The Beach

-Kelly Gale has been sharing tons of bikini pics from the beach on her Instagram feed, but her newest share from today was different in that she rocked a particularly bright ensemble.
-She rocked a neon lime green bikini and showed off her toned figure, and her bare booty was especially hard to miss.
+Kelly Gale has been sharing plenty of bikini pics from the beach on her Instagram feed, but her newest share from today was different in that she rocked a particularly bright ensemble.
+She rocked a lime green bikini and showed off her toned figure, and her bare booty was especially hard to miss.

-She posed near the water with her back angled towards the camera and propped out her left leg.
+She posed near the water with her back angled toward the camera and her left leg propped out.
 Kelly placed her hand on her upper thigh and glanced over her shoulder at the camera with a very sultry pout.
 Moreover, she arched her lower back slightly to emphasize her curves.

 Her bright swimsuit popped against her skin, and her tight top had a classic cut with thin straps.
 Her matching bottoms had a high-rise fit and thick straps.
 In addition to her derrière, her slender arms and legs were visible.